cloudflare/cloudflare-docs/content/cloudflare-one/policies/browser-isolation/known-limitations.md

 - [Destination Country IP Geolocation](/cloudflare-one/policies/gateway/http-policies/#destination-country)
 - [Destination IP](/cloudflare-one/policies/gateway/http-policies/#destination-ip)

-You cannot use these selectors in isolation policies, and isolation matches for these selectors will not appear in your Gateway logs.
+You cannot use these selectors to isolate traffic, and isolation matches for these selectors will not appear in your Gateway logs.

 ## File download size